Larco Museum: Permanent exhibits

 Other galleries include the Lithic, Vault, Ceramics, Metals, Textiles and Storage in which visitors have the opportunity to view the museum's entire collection of classified archaeological objects.

 International exhibits

-In addition to its permanent exhibits, the Larco Museum lends its collections to several museums and cultural centers around the world.
+In addition to its permanent exhibits, the museum lends its collections to several museums and cultural centers around the world.

 Gallery of pre-Columbian Erotic Pottery

 Pre-Columbian Huaco Pottery depicting fellatio.

-This hall displays the selection of archaeological objects found by Rafael Larco Hoyle in the 1960s, as a result of his research on sexual representations in Peruvian pre-Columbian art, published in his book, "Checan" (1966).
+This hall displays the selection of archaeological objects found by Rafael Larco Hoyle in the 1960s, as a result of his research on sexual representations in Peruvian pre-Columbian art, published in his book "Checan" (1966).

 Other points of interest

 The Museum Gallery Shop has a wide variety of ceramic, metal and textile reproductions made by skilled craftsmen from all over Peru.
 The museum has formalized the reproduction techniques for these pre-Columbian artifacts and assesses each piece to ensure quality.